Robert Armitage (politician)

 Robert Armitage (22 February 1866 – 10 February 1944) was Member of Parliament for Leeds Central, England, from 1906 to 1922 and Lord Mayor of Leeds in 1904–05.

 Background

 Armitage was a son of William James Armitage and Emily Nicholson of Farnley, Leeds.
 He was the nephew of Edward Armitage and Thomas Rhodes Armitage, the uncle of Robert Selby Armitage, and second cousin once removed of Edward Leathley Armitage.
 He was educated at Westminster School and Trinity College, Cambridge.
 He earned a Bachelor of Arts in 1888.
 He first married in 1891, Caroline Katharine Ryder, a daughter of Dudley Henry Ryder of Westbrook-Hay, Hemel-Hempstead.
 They had three sons and four daughters.
 She died in 1933.
 He then married in 1936, Mrs Mary Dorothea Russell, widow of Rev. E. Bacheler Russell.
-He lived at Farnley Hall, Leeds.

 Career

 Armitage was called to the bar by the Inner Temple in 1889.
 He was director of several mining companies including Brodsworth Main Colliery Company, Llay Main Colllieries, Markham Main Colliery and Wagon Finance Corporation.